realmagicgreen/magicgreen-jekyll/_pages/resources.md

 ---
-layout: post_index_category
+layout: resources
 title: Resources
 category: resources
 description: To solve big problems we need resources.
-Here is who can help and who is worth supporting.
+These organizations are doing the right thing and can help.
+Make a wise choice and support them.
 image: /assets/p/posts/resources/og.jpg
 ---